Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Introduction

-The decomposition theorem of Martin and Randall \cite{Martin2006}, based on the decomposition method of Madras and Randall \cite{Madras2002}, also appeared in an unpublished manuscript by Caracciolo, Pelissetto and Sokal \cite{Caracciolo}.
+The decomposition theorem of Martin and Randall \cite{Martin2006} we use (Theorem \ref{thm:decomposition}), based on the decomposition method of Madras and Randall \cite{Madras2002}, also appeared in an unpublished manuscript by Caracciolo, Pelissetto and Sokal \cite{Caracciolo}.
 Erd\H{o}s et al.~\cite{Erdos2015decomposition} use a related decomposition approach for sampling \emph{balanced joint degree matrix} realizations.

 The result of Liebenau and Wormald \cite{Liebenau2017} builds on a long line of work on asymptotic expressions for the number of graphs with given degrees.
 Indicatively, Bender and Canfield \cite{BenderC1978} gave a formula for bounded degree sequences and Bollob\'as \cite{Bollobas1980} for $r$-regular sequences with $r = O(\sqrt{\log(n)})$.
 McKay and Wormald gave expressions both for sparse sequences with maximum degree $o(n^{1/2})$ \cite{McKay1990} and for a certain dense regime \cite{McKay1990conjecture}.